constellation-daq/Constellation/docs/protocols/cmdp.md

 ## Implementation

-message consists of three frames
+A CMDP message MUST consist of three frames and SHALL be sent as multipart message.
+The definitions of ‘frame’ and multipart message’ follow those defined in [23/ZMTP](http://rfc.zeromq.org/spec:23/ZMTP).

+The message SHALL consist of the following frames, in this order:

-* topic
+* The message topic
-* header
+* The header header
-* message
+* the message payload

 ### Overall Behavior